nosovsh/Senior-Frontend-Developer-Interview-Questions/README.md

-# Senior-Frontend-Developer-Interview-Questions
+# Senior Frontend Developer Interview Questions
- The most comprehensive list of interview questions for senior frontend developers.
+ The most comprehensive list of interview questions (with answers) for senior frontend developers.

+ Q: Do you know React?

+ A: Yes